IceShirok/IceShirok.github.io/_posts/2022-02-11-17-eye-of-the-tiger.md

 There are three main steps in cellular respiration: **glycolysis, the Krebs cycle, and the Electron Transport Chain.**

 **Glycolysis** is where glucose (glyco-) is broken down (-lysis) into two identical molecules called pyruvate.
-The glucose being broken down releases energy in the process (called catabolism).
+The glucose being broken down releases energy in the process.
 This energy is harnessed through electrons, which are picked up by electron carriers.

 The pyruvate is then recycled through the **Krebs cycle**, where carbon dioxide is produced, and more electrons are harnessed.